 All practitioners, not just Client Relations Managers, should ensure that they are aware of the guidance and advice and information issued by both the SLCC and the relevant professional organisation when dealing with all expressions of dissatisfaction.

 Client Relations Managers are expected to ensure that all practitioners within the firm are made aware of the SLCC's Best Practice Notes and any Advice and Information.
 Where appropriate, steps should be taken to update the existing written complaints handling procedures and necessary changes made to complaint handling processes.

-Best practice in complaint handling – a guide for solicitors
+First tier complaint handling - a guide to effective and efficient complaint handling for Scottish solicitors